 (4).
 Introduces major theories of cognitive, social, emotional, and linguistic development.
 The relationship among these theories and the teaching and learning process in school and other professional contexts with regard to the age of students and clients is emphasized.
 Research from the relatively new are of the Learning Sciences is taught.

-[Skill: T] Prerequisite: EN100 or placement in EN101.
+Successful completion with a grade of "B-" or better is required.
+Prerequisite: EN100 or placement in EN101.